The STCFG - Trails of Gold - Gem and Mineral Show - Pack Burro Race

 LITTLE GROUSE MOUNTAIN TRAIL: A short climb up Little Grouse Mountain offers views of the historic American Eagles Mine structures and Newmont Mining Corporation.

-GOLD CAMP ADVENTURE: May 29, 2021 - September 25, 2021 bus tours are on all Saturdays and select Wednesdays and Sundays.
+GOLD CAMP ADVENTURE: May - September.
+Bus tours are on all Saturdays and select Wednesdays and Sundays.
 A guided tours of the mining districts of Victor and Cripple Creek.
 Tours start at the Victor Lowell Thomas Museum.
 Learn about the district's unique gold rush history -- including gold mining old and new, pioneers, and ghost towns.
 Tours can be packaged with a walking tour of the Sunnyside Cemetery near Victor on select Saturdays this summer as well as with museum admission and gold panning.
 Buy tickets at the Victor Lowell Thomas Museum.

-THE ANNUAL GEM & MINERAL SHOW: June 18-20, 2021, the third weekend each June in downtown historic Victor and is open and free to the public.
+THE ANNUAL GEM & MINERAL SHOW: Third weekend of June in downtown historic Victor.
+Open and free to the public.
 The show includes vendors selling Colorado dug minerals, hand-crafted jewelry, rough slabs, specimens, geodes, gold specimens, Cripple Creek turquoise, and more.
 Sponsored by the Southern Teller County Focus Group.

-THE ANNUAL VICTOR PACK BURRO RACE: September 11, 2021 is a way to experience a day of fast and furious and furry racing that must be seen to be believed.
+THE ANNUAL VICTOR PACK BURRO RACE: In September, experience a day of fast and furious and furry racing that must be seen to be believed.
 The annual Western Pack Burro Ass-ociation race is held in early September each year.
 Watch the race, hang out in historic Victor, and meet the donkeys and their riders.

-A GOLD CAMP CHRISTMAS: December 4, 2021 - January 1, 2022.
+A GOLD CAMP CHRISTMAS: First Saturday in December - January 1.
 In December each year we light up the 1890s Headframe with Holiday Lighting.
 The giant headframes that remain as symbols of 1890s gold mining days lights up the night sky around Victor and Cripple Creek each holiday season.
 These unique mining artifacts are one-of-a-kind remnants of the gold rush era.
 Holiday ornaments, some as large as 20 feet tall, are lit against the starry night skies of Victor and Cripple Creek starting Friday of Thanksgiving Day weekend.
 The lights are best viewed from public roads around the district after dark and will be in place Friday-Sunday nights in December through New Year's Day, weather/safety and volunteers permitting.

 PHONE MUSEUM: 719-689-5509 -- mention the Colorado Vacation Directory.